Skip to main content

 The most significant labeling change in the 2026 policy is the introduction of automated cross-verification.
 Under the 2025 policy, X relied entirely on creator self-labeling — if a creator failed to label content, it remained unlabeled until reported by another user.
 The 2026 system introduces:

-- Misclassification detection: If a creator labels content as Tier 1 (nudity) but the automated system classifies it as Tier 3 (explicit), the content is escalated for review and the stricter classification is applied pending creator appeal
+• Misclassification detection: If a creator labels content as non-explicit nudity but the automated system classifies it as explicit sexual content, the content is escalated for review and the stricter classification is applied pending creator appeal

 "The shift from pure self-labeling to automated cross-verification in 2026 fundamentally changes the compliance landscape.
 Creators can no longer avoid labeling requirements by simply not tagging their content — the system will catch and flag unlabeled adult material, with enforcement consequences."